 - Eat organically grown foods.

-- Do not choose product altered genetically.
+- Do not choose products altered genetically.
 NO GMO

 - Avoid eating foods of animal origin, due to its high acidifying power.
-These creates a lot of toxicity in our body when they are metabolized.
+These create a lot of toxicity in our bodies when they are metabolized.

 - Do not overcook the food so that it does not lose its nutrients or alkaline qualities.